(Updated July 2023)

 This experience In Costa Rica was one that I will never forget.
 Meeting children that have been abandoned by their parents and being able to put a smile on their faces and bond with them is a great feeling.
 Many days my heart was broken because all you want is for them to have great futures and unfortunately you do not know whether or not they will have great futures.
 This experience has opened my eyes to the problems that our world faces with the orphans.
 I do not want my work with them to stop here, I would love to keep in communication with the Costa Rican orphanage.
 My host mom and house were great, I was able to sleep in a comfortable bed in a room that was always at a good temperature.
 The meals were delicious, and I have had my fill of Costa Rican food.
 Security was great.
 We were at a wonderful residence where all the neighbors were friendly.
 The friendliness here is amazing.
 People are always saying Good Morning or How are You Doing when you walk past them.
 The quality of service here is very good.
 I love San Jose because it reminds me a lot of USA and it makes me feel at home.

 With placements in more than 30 countries worldwide, Love Volunteers places thousands of travelers on life-changing and impactful programs every year for short- and long-term stays.
-And the organization is growing: since their founding, Love Volunteers has sent more than 20,000 travelers abroad and expects to have 4,000 placed in this year alone.
+And the organization is growing: since their founding, Love Volunteers has sent more than 20,000 travelers abroad.
 There’s truly no shortage of meaningful projects to take on with Love Volunteers: from medical care to special needs care, to construction, environmental conservation, and much more, you’re bound to find the perfect opportunity to make a difference for a community in need.

-Right now, Love Volunteers is offering eight different volunteer opportunities in Costa Rica, including agro-ecology, teaching, school renovation, turtle conservation, environmental protection, wildlife rescue center assistance, and caring for children in need.
+Right now, Love Volunteers is offering six different volunteer opportunities in Costa Rica, including childcare and development, education support in schools as teachers assistants, environmental protection, medical internship, wildlife rescue center assistance, and turtle conservation.
 For one week or longer, you’ll volunteer in San Jose, Montezuma, Buenavista, or Matapalo, and immerse yourself in Costa Rican culture through your volunteer activities, homestay, and exploring your host community.
-And depending on the project you sign up for, your first week starts at only $225, which includes housing, food, orientation, support, and more.

-One of the conservation projects that you can take on with Love Volunteers invites you to Montezuma Beach, Buenavista Beach, or Matapalo Beach, where you will work to protect and nurture sea turtle eggs, count turtles, measure nests, collect scientific information, patrol beaches at night, assist on egg-harvesting programs, and help release hatchlings to the sea, depending on the time of year that you’re traveling.
+One of the conservation projects, the sea turtle and sloth conservation, you can take on with Love Volunteers invites you to Matapalo Beach.
+You will work to protect and nurture sea turtle eggs, count turtles, measure nests, collect scientific information, patrol beaches at night, assist on egg-harvesting programs, and help release hatchlings to the sea, depending on the time of year that you’re traveling.

 If you volunteer outside of sea turtle breeding season, you’ll still be able to assist with other conservation projects, such as developing advanced infrastructure on the beaches – this includes building and lighthouse projects to help reduce vehicle and human traffic on turtle nesting grounds.
 Throughout your stay, you’ll work six days per week, generally late nights and early mornings, so this program is a great option for volunteers who are physically fit and willing to work hard.
 To learn more about volunteering for wildlife conservation in Costa Rica, click here.

-Love Volunteers also has an opportunity for you to teach in a rural school at Montezuma Beach.
+Love Volunteers also has an opportunity for you to teach in a rural school at Jaco Beach.
 Through this program, you’ll work alongside a teacher to instruct students in English and other subjects both in the classroom and outside of school.
-You’ll teach Monday through Friday until 1:00 pm each week, and outside of that, you may assist with Love Volunteers’ sea turtle conservation project: the school grounds are only 20 meters away from the turtle project base, so you’ll have plenty of opportunities to meet other volunteers and learn about their work.
+You’ll teach Monday through Friday for up to 4 hours a day.
 The communal volunteer house where you’ll stay is located only a few meters from the beach and is surrounded by tropical forest filled with exotic animals: a perfect placement for travelers who want to do good and explore a totally different part of the world.
 For more information and to apply, click here.

 Ready to Travel?